foundersandcoders/express-handlebars-workshop/README.md

 ## Dive into coding

-**Follow along with these steps to refactor an existing site, removing lots of duplication in the html and taking advantage of handlebars' helpers.**
+**The Task**

+The task folder in this repo holds an existing site, including multiple html files.
+Many of these html files include duplicated code.
+We are going to use the power of handlebars templates, partials and helpers to remove this duplication, dramatically reducing the number of files and amount of code.

 ### Set Up